BDC Accelerates Loan Processing to Support Entrepreneurs

 Today, the bank’s staff is more engaged than ever and its ability to introduce new products for its clients is streamlined, efficient and comprehensive.
 The resolve to change along the willingness to adopt new tools such as the Mendix platform have helped to usher in a new digital age that will underpin the success of BDC’s business, the companies it serves and the bank’s staff.

 “Our vision is clearly stated,” says Geldenhuys.
-“We use that as a guideline to help us decide where value is being added and where it’s not being added.
-So, things like consulting services, reducing the lifespan of a process, making things simpler, making it easier, making things more accessible, and automating things help us to achieve that mission and that vision that the bank sets out for us.”
+“We use that as a guideline to help us decide where value is being added and where it’s not being added.”